csLiKevin/HttpMonitor/README.md

 ## Next steps

-1. When checking if the average traffic has reached the threshold, make the amount of seconds the program looks at configurable.
-2. Make the frequency of the summary statistics configurable.
+1. Make the frequency of the summary statistics configurable.
-3. Add better error handling.
+2. Add better error handling.
 Currently the program expects the information in the csv to be formatted like the sample csv and will raise an exception if the input deviates.
-4. Real log files are continuously growing.
+3. Real log files are continuously growing.
 This program needs to be updated to wait for more logs to be written when it reaches the end of the log file.
+4. In a production scenario, the monitor would be started in the background and the results would only be checked occasionally indirectly.
+    - Instead of printing to the terminal, it should print to a more permanent store so a web interface can display the information.
+    - Graph of the number of requests per second over time.
+    - A count of the number of 500 errors.

+### Scaling

+1. This program needs to be able to monitor multiple logs from multiple servers.
+2. For production logging, occasionally the log files get rotated.
+This program needs a way to detect this and open the new file.